Xmetalfanx/linuxSetup/README.md

 While The main distributions listed are meant to be "Distro family bases", not ALL scripts are practically on all distros.
 For example a few of the "Fedora scripts" are already pre-done for you, if you use Korora.

-## How this project came to be
-1. First this was going to be a more basic, and all automated way of me setting up my system.
-2. I then decided that this could be useful for anyone and decided to (eventually) make two branches ... one for me which is more customized for me and another branch which is more generic but anyone could use
-3. By doing this project, I can not only help others, but also learn more bash AND git / github

 ## Disclaimer
 -  Standard Disclaimer about how I am not responsible about what scripts you run on your own computer or what mistakes may occur